 First of all, one thing must be clarified: in matters of supplementation, nothing can be said categorically.
 Every body is a world and behaves in a totally different way.
 What works for one person doesn't have to work for another and vice versa.
 The best thing is that try it out before a race to see if it works for you or not, preferably in long runs.

 In short races of up to 10km it will not be something you have to take much notice of, as our body is capable of withstanding the demands of a short race.
-But from a half marathon onwards you might need a push These supplements can be found in various forms, from isotonic drinks to bars, although the most common is in gel format, as it is a concentrate and is much easier to transport.
-The way to take these gels is "sipping" and always mixing it with water, that is, we take some gel and give a sip of water.
+But from a half marathon onwards you might need a push as we expend our energy.
+These supplements can be found in various forms, from isotonic drinks to bars, although the most common is in gel format, as it is a concentrate and is much easier to transport.
+The way to take these gels is "to sip" and always mixing it with water.
+That is to say, we take some gel and give a sip of water.